couchbaselabs/mini-hacks/space-shooter/README.md

 	}
 	```

 8. Alright, now let's get a little more complex.
 The high score system is finished, and now it's time to get into something more interesting.
 We are going to replace the mesh of the player ship while the game is running (that's right, not only do you not need to reinstall, you don't even need to pause).
-This is the entire purpose of the `AssetChangeListener` class, so we are going to move over to the `AssetChangeListener.cs` file.
+This is the entire purpose of the `AssetChangeListener` class, so we are going to move over to the `AssetChangeListener.cs` file in the Scipts folder.
 First let's add a couple variables that we need.
 Add the following into the `#region Member Variables` area
 	```c#
 	private Replication _pull, _push;	//The sync objects private Database _db;				//The database object